cowlicks/privacypossum/README.md

 * replace popup logo with on/off button
 * show user-deactivated urls in popup
 * put message clearing for tests in root beforeEach
-* markresponse -> markAction, macke it take an action as an argument
+* make it take an action as an argument
-* today -> rename markResponse, refactor so popup items are done as part of reasons, add.in_popup property, add popup messages to reasons
+* refactor so popup items are done as part of reasons, add.in_popup property, add popup messages to reasons
 * adding all this stuff to reasons, it'd be nice for them to be more flexible, in their own directory, should refactor bootstrap stuff to make this easier
 * test bootstrap.js, add logging
 * add logging in bootstrap
+* add popup messaging into reasons
+* update psl script to reflect new location
+* add MessageDispatcher to Handler

 ## techniques